DTPreda/feup-sope-proj/proj-2/src_v2/README.md

 ## Server code structure

+To have a better organization of the code the headers file path was changed so, in order to run the client provided by the teacher and the lib of the library, the "#includes" done in each respectively .c file must be changed.

-Once again, all code was kept in the same file as all functions serve a similar purpose, and the file itself maintains a single responsibility (managing the server).
+Like in the client code, all code was kept in the same file as all functions serve a similar purpose, and the file itself maintains a single responsibility (managing the server).
 With that said, each function has a distinct purpose, and modulatiry was taken heavily taken into account.
 The server code can be divided into a similar structure to that of the client.
 As such, there are these main sections: